 Each prospective investor in the Notes is responsible for determining for itself whether it has the legal power, authority and right to purchase such Notes.
-None of us, the Global Agent, any Dealer or any of our or their respective affiliates expresses any view as to any prospective investor's legal power, authority or right to purchase the Notes.
+None of Fannie Mae, the Indenture Trustee, the Delaware Trustee, any Initial Purchaser or any of Fannie Mae's or their respective affiliates expresses any view as to any prospective investor's legal power, authority or right to purchase the Notes.
 Prospective investors are urged to consult their own legal, tax and accounting advisors as to such matters.
-See "Legal Investment" in this Prospectus for additional information.
+See "Legal Investment" in this Offering Memorandum for additional information.